 Cost Per Acquired Customer (Customer Acquisition Cost)

-Once you’ve run a round of marketing activities, record the total amount spent on your campaign.
+Once you’ve run a round of marketing activities, record the total amount spent on your B2B marketing campaign.
 Revisit your updated customer list.
 Single out all the new customers you can trace back to one of your marketing activities.
 Divide your total marketing expenditure by the number of new customers acquired through your marketing efforts.

 The result will give you a fair idea of the amount spent to acquire each new customer.
 Just like with other metrics, the customer acquisition cost (CAC) should be used cautiously.
 For example, you may be spending a decent sum of money on multiple marketing tactics, yet only one is very effective.
 It is vital to focus on the channel that brings in the most buyers.